VegaDeftwing/opinionatedguide/6-howwework.md

 to your /etc/enviroment file.

-You'll be needing quite a few different utilities beyond this. for a terminal I highly  recomend `deepin-terminal`,  `rxvt-unicode`, or `Alacritty`.
+You'll be needing quite a few different utilities beyond this. for a terminal I highly  recomend `kitty`,  `rxvt-unicode`, or `Alacritty`.

 For fonts you'll certainly have your own tastes, but I really like Droid Sans Mono, which is in `ttf-droid`, but `ttf-hack` and `otf-fira-code` are pretty cool too.
 I also recommend installing `noto-fonts`, `noto-fonts-extra`, and `ttf-font-awesome`.
 The noto packages will provide coverage for weird characters and font awesome is basically icons saved as a font, and many open source projects use it.